RealWagmi/anon-integration-guide/projects/bybit/README.md

 #### Create an entry order with TP/SL attached (OTOCO)

-- Sell 1 BTC at a limit price 150,000 with a 10% take profit and a 15% stop loss
+- TO DO: Sell 1 BTC at a limit price 150,000 with a 10% take profit and a 15% stop loss
-- Market buy BTC with 100 USDT, then place a 10% take profit and a 15% stop loss
+- TO DO: Market buy BTC with 100 USDT, then place a 10% take profit and a 15% stop loss
-- TO DO: Sell all of my BTC for USDT with a 10% take profit and a 15% stop loss
+- TO DO: Sell all of my BTC for 150,000 USDT with a 10% take profit and a 15% stop loss

 Please note that Bybit requires a limit price to be always set for spot OTOCO orders.
 If your prompt does not specify a limit price, the tool will automatically set the limit price equal to the current market price.